nd1012/ObjectValidation/src/ObjectValidation CountryValidator/README.md

 `null` (even if you wrote `T?` in your code, because the nullability information my not be available during validation!).

+## Enumeration value validation

+An enumeration can be a value list or combined flags.
+Both variants are validated by checking if

+- the value contains undefined flags
+- the value is an undefined enumeration value

+This ensures, that only defined enumeration (flag) values can be used.

 ## Force to fail with an exception

 If you set the parameter `throwOnError` value to `true`, the validation will